Jan Koum: Career

-Philanthropy

-In 2014, Koum donated $1 million to The FreeBSD Foundation and close to $556 million to the Silicon Valley Community Foundation (SVCF).
-In 2016, The FreeBSD Foundation received another $500,000; further donations from the Koum Family Foundation included $750,000 in 2018 and $500,000 in 2019.
+Philanthropic and political activity

 To support relief efforts during the 2022 Russian invasion of Ukraine, Koum donated $17 million to the European Jewish Association and $10.6 million to the Federation of Jewish Communities of the CIS.

 Koum has made donations to many Israeli causes: $600,000 to the Maccabee Task Force, $6 million to Friends of Ir David, and $175,000 to Central Fund of Israel.
 In 2022, he donated $2 million to AIPAC during the Democratic Party primaries.
+In May 2026, following years of smaller donations, he announced a further $200 million donation from his foundation to Shaare Zedek Medical Center in Jerusalem, Israel — the largest such contribution ever to any Israeli healthcare institution — which will be used towards the construction of a 24-story tower that will add 800 beds and other facilities to the hospital.

-Koum has also donated to two universities: $1 million to Fordham and $41 million to Stanford.
+Koum has also donated to three universities: $1 million to Fordham and $41 million to Stanford.
+Additionally, Koum donated an undisclosed amount to Tel Aviv University, which later awarded him an honorary degree.

 During the 2024 U.S. election campaign, Koum was one of the leading donors to the United Democracy Project, a Super PAC affiliated with the pro-Israel group AIPAC.
 He also donated $5 million to a Super PAC supporting the presidential campaign of Nikki Haley.

 Around 2024, he donated $250,000 to a committee supporting the candidacy of Daniel Lurie for mayor of San Francisco.

+In 2026, the Jan Koum Foundation donated $36 million to Milken Community School to name their newly acquired Bel-Air campus the Jan Koum Campus.

+Inside Philanthropy's 2026 profile of the Koum Family Foundation described its Jewish grantmaking as especially concentrated on Chabad-Lubavitch-affiliated nonprofits, noting that Chabad of the North Peninsula in San Mateo had received $4.5 million.